mclaughlinliam3/NetTracer3D/source/process_menu.rst

     * The dropdown menu will display two options.
         1. 'From Centroids...' - The search is done starting from centroids, looking for other centroids.
 The algorithm that this uses should be faster for larger datasets.
 It is ideal to use when your nodes can be represented well by centroids, such as if they are small or relatively homogenous spheroids.
 Note that because centroids are used, this option allows this function to run without any nodes image whatsoever, assuming the node_centroids property was loaded in.
 This might be useful when importing data that has already been extracted out of an image elsewhere, as a set of centroids, for example.
         2. 'From Morphological Shape...' - The search is done starting from each nodes' border in 3D space.
 This algorithm is slower but is better suited handling non-homogenous or oddly-shaped nodes.
 #.
-(If using morphological) Use Fast Dilation...
-    * If enabled, dilation will be predicted using pseudo-3D binary kernels.
-    * When disabled, dilation will be done using a perfect distance transform.
-    * For more information on this algorithm, see :ref:`dilation`.
-    * This does not apply at all for the centroid search option.
-#.
 Create Networks only from a specific Node Identity?
     * This option will only appear if something is assigned to the node_identities property.
     * If so, there will be a dropdown menu to select one of your defined node-identities subtypes.
     * (If not 'None): Whichever node identity subtype is selected - only those nodes will be used to make network connections (however, they will be able to connect to any other node type).
     * Use this to simplify network structures when you are only interested in one node subtypes' relationship to the rest of the nodes.
 #.
+Output Directory
+    * If a string path is included to a directory, the resulting Network3D Object will be saved there as it's calculated.
+If nothing is included, this will save nothing by default, and the user will need to save in post with 'File -> Save (As)'
+#.
 Generate Overlays
     * If enabled, NetTracer3D will execute 'Image -> Overlay -> Create Network Overlay' and 'Image -> Overlay -> Create ID Overlay' (which will override Overay 1 and 2, respectively).
 #.
 If using centroid search:...
 Populate Nodes from Centroids?
     * If enabled and centroid search is run, the centroids will be used to create a new nodes image that will be placed in the nodes channel.
     * This new image will start at 0 in each dimension and be bounded by the highest value centroid in each dimension.
     * As described, the centroid search does not require a nodes image, but only that node_centroids is loaded in, so if centroids are extracted elsewhere and loaded in without an image, this method will allow the user to then create an image to explore other functions with.
+#.
+(If using centroids): Max number of closest neighbors...
+    * Restricts nodes from only making a number of connections to the integer value passed to this param.
+    * They will connect to their n nearest neighbors within the search region.
+    * This is a useful way to simplify dense networks.
+#.
+(If using morphological) Use Fast Dilation...
+    * If enabled, dilation will be predicted using pseudo-3D binary kernels.
+    * When disabled, dilation will be done using a perfect distance transform.
+    * For more information on this algorithm, see :ref:`dilation`.
+    * This does not apply at all for the centroid search option.

 Algorithm Explanations
 ~~~~~~~~~~~~~~~